What Does the Best Resume Look Like in 2023

 Want to know more information on how to put your skills on a resume?
 Read our guide: 99 Key Skills for a Resume (Best List of Examples for All Types of Jobs).

-When you list work history, be sure to list the dates, job title, and the name of the company for each position you held.
+When you list your work history, be sure to list the dates, job title, and company name for each position you held.
 Add the location of the company as well.

 The education section tells your employer you have value.
 It also factors into what skills you have on your functional resume.